dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 }
 ```

-If the enum constant is being initialized by a named constructor and one
+If the enum value is being initialized by a named constructor and one of
-of the existing constructors should have been used, then change the name
+the existing constructors should have been used, then change the name of
-of the constructor being invoked (or remove it if the unnamed constructor
+the constructor being invoked (or remove it if the unnamed constructor
 should be used):

 ```dart